 - Decrease pain in joints by releasing muscle knots in the muscles attached to joints

-Mobility training can alleviate our everyday aches and pains, such as lower back pain or knee pain, improve our body awareness, and help to make our training more effective.
+Mobility training can help to alleviate your everyday aches and pains, such as lower back pain or knee pain, improve your body awareness, and help to make your training more effective.

 You don’t have to be in pain to work on your mobility; it’s important at any age to stay mobile and supple in our everyday activities.

-What is the difference between flexibility and mobility?
+What is the difference between MOBILITY and FLEXIBILITY?

-The two terms seem to be used interchangeably, but actually have different meanings.
+The two terms seem to be used interchangeably, but they actually mean different things.

 Flexibility is very much a part of mobility.
 Both contributing to the component of being mobile.